infrahq/infra/CONTRIBUTING.md

 ### Report Bugs or Suggest Enhancements

 We use [GitHub Issues](https://github.com/infrahq/infra/issues) to track bug reports and feature requests.
 We're always looking for ways to improve the project, and well written issues help us find things we may have missed.
 Before filing an issue though, please check to see if it has been filed before.

 When filing the issue, we ask that you use good bug/feature etiquette.
 Make sure that you:

 - Use a clear and descriptive title
 - Include a description of what you expected to happen
 - Attach a screenshot if relevant
-- Include the Infra and Kubernetes versions you're using
+- Include the Infra version you're using
-- Describe where you're running Kubernetes

 ### Fix a Bug or Implement a Feature